git-pull/tao-of-tmux/manuscript/09-command-line-kungfu.md

 tmux provides a minimal template language and set of variables you can use to access information about your tmux environment.

-Formats are often specified via `-F` flag.
+Formats are specified via the `-F` flag.

 You know how template engines such as [mustache](https://mustache.github.io/), [handlebars](http://handlebarsjs.com/)